nus-cs2103-AY2122S1/tp/docs/tutorials/RemovingFields.md

 Unfortunately, there are usages of `Address` that IntelliJ IDEA cannot identify.
 You can find them by searching for instances of the word `address` in your code (`Edit` \> `Find` \> `Find in path`).

-Places of interest to look out for would be resources used by the application. `main/resources` contains images and `fxml` files used by the application and `test/resources` contains test module.
+Places of interest to look out for would be resources used by the application. `main/resources` contains images and `fxml` files used by the application and `test/resources` contains test data.
 For example, there is a `$address` in each `MemberCard` that has not been removed nor identified.

 ![$address](../images/remove/$address.png)